-For more on how to obtain this and exactly the types of food combinations you should be eating for health, vitality, and longevity please visit my page ‘The Healthiest Diet’.
+For more on how to obtain this and exactly the types of food combinations you should be eating for health, vitality, and longevity please visit my page ‘Eating a Healthy Diet’.

-With naturally derived straight from the source products you can be sure there are no chemical processes, and no added nasties like synthetic sweeteners, fillers, colours, flavours or preservatives that will just add to your already overburdened toxic load.
+With naturally derived, straight from the source products, you can be sure there are no chemical processes, AND no added nasties like synthetic sweeteners, fillers, colours, flavours, or preservatives that will just add to an already overburdened toxic load.

 I use camu camu because I find it absorbs well, is relatively cheap compared to some other organic products, and has absolutely NO side effects.
-Camu camu, interestingly, is a berry that grows on a bush in and around the Amazon rainforest’s of Peru and Brazil, so you can be pretty sure it grows wild and hasn’t been tampered with by man.
+Camu camu interestingly, is a berry that grows on a bush in and around the Amazon rainforest’s of Peru and Brazil.
+This is great news because it means you can be pretty sure it grows wild and hasn’t been tampered with by man.

-If you have anything to add OR you know of any other great natural supplements then I would love to hear your thoughts.
+If you have any questions OR you know of any other great natural supplements, then I would love to hear your thoughts.
 Please post in the comments section below.
 Thank you.